specklesystems/speckle-docs/automate/function-specification.md

 1. A Function MUST expect to be run with [Posix-process `rlimits` set](https://github.com/opencontainers/runtime-spec/blob/main/config.md#process).

 1. A Function MUST expect to be run without any allowed Linux [Capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) and without the ability to add new privileges.
+For example, a Function will not have the capability to bind to a port number less than 1024.

 1. A Function MUST run on AMD 64-bit architecture.

+1. A Function SHOULD NOT expect to accept incoming network connections from outside localhost network.
+Any incoming network connections will be blocked or ignored by the supporting infrastructure and not routed to the Function.
+A Function MAY make outbound network connections (within the limitations of Speckle's Terms of Service).

+1. A Function MUST comply with Speckle's Terms of Service.
+Speckle reserve the right to remove or block any Function from its platform for any reason.